Merck Manual

 Diagnosis of etiology can be difficult.
 A thorough history of exposures, travel, pets, hobbies, and other exposures is essential to raise suspicion of less common organisms.
 For example, exposure to farm animals may suggest Q fever, and a recent hotel or cruise ship stay may suggest Legionella infection.

 Identification of the pathogen can be useful to direct therapy and verify bacterial susceptibilities to antibiotics.
 However, because of the limitations of current diagnostic tests and the success of empiric antibiotic treatment, experts recommend limiting attempts at microbiologic identification (eg, cultures, specific antigen testing) unless patients are at high risk or have complications (eg, severe pneumonia, immunocompromise, asplenia, failure to respond to empiric therapy).
 In general, the milder the pneumonia, the less such diagnostic testing is required.
-Critically ill patients require the most intensive testing, as do patients in whom a antibiotic-resistant or unusual organism is suspected (eg, Mycobacterium tuberculosis, P. jirovecii) and patients whose condition is deteriorating or who are not responding to treatment within 72 hours.
+Critically ill patients, patients in whom an antibiotic-resistant or unusual organism (eg, Mycobacterium tuberculosis, P. jirovecii) is suspected, and patients whose condition is deteriorating or who are not responding to treatment within 72 hours require the most intensive testing.

 Chest x-ray findings generally cannot distinguish one type of infection from another, although the following findings are suggestive: